 The application deadline is Dec.
-15. Complete the online application.
+15. PIN reviews all applicants for entry in the fall semester (August).
+Complete the online application.
 You'll need three letters of recommendation, copies of your predoctoral transcripts, GRE scores and TOEFL, IELTS or PTE-A scores for international applicants.
-More information can be found at umc.edu/graduateschool/.
+More information can be found on the SGSHS Application Deadlines and Procedures page.

 Students accepted into the graduate program in Neuroscience receive research stipend and tuition scholarship funding throughout their training.
 No further scholarship application is required.
 Additional information can be found by visiting the SGSHS Awards and Funding Opportunities page.